Women and the Economy

 The figure below shows the rapid growth in labor force participation among women, from 1910 to 1990.
 The participation rate has continued to grow in the last decade.

 Using the same data, the Census reports that women in Montgomery County earn 82 cents on the dollar compared to their male counter-parts (looking only at civilian residents who are employed full-time and year-round).
 As a category, Computer, engineering, and science occupations have the strongest pay parity at 87%.
 Women make more than men only in the sub-occupation group of community and social services (112%) -- (this may also be true in Construction, not included in the graph, where women only account for 2% of the workforce, resulting in limited data availability).
 Healthcare support occupations has 1:1 parity in pay.
 The biggest pay gaps are present in Building and grounds cleaning (67%) and in Healthcare diagnosing and treating practitioners (57%).
+Note that research shows that women who earn more than their male partners tend to under-report their personal income, even on Census forms.

 Median Annual Earnings for Women Relative to Men